The 2019 official High School Basketball Rules will be in effect for all age groups except where superseded by our house rules.

 3-F: Time-outs: Three per game; one per overtime.
 Unused regulation timeouts are not carried over to overtime.

 3-G: Pressing: In the 5-6 Boys Clinic and 5-6 Girls Clinic, defense is never permitted to pick up above the top of the key extended.
-In the 7 Boys and 7-8 Girls, defense is never permitted to pick up above the top of the key extended, and offense cannot stall (i.e. - must make attempt to advance ball toward basket).
-In the 8 Boys, defense is not permitted to pick up above the top of the key extended, except for the final minute of regulation (and overtime), when they can extend to halfcourt.
+In the 7-8 Boys and 7-8 Girls, defense is not permitted to pick up above the top of the key extended, and offense cannot stall (i.e. - must make attempt to advance ball toward basket), except for the final minute of regulation (and overtime), when they can extend to halfcourt.
 In the 9-10 Girls, defense is not permitted to pick up above the top of the key extended, except for the final minute of regulation (and overtime), when they can extend to fullcourt.
 In the 9-10 Boys, defense is permitted to pick up at halfcourt, and in the final minute of regulation (and overtime), backcourt pressure is allowed.
 In the 11-12, 13-14, and 15-17 Boys divisions, backcourt pressure is allowed at any point during the game.
 In all divisions, if a team is leading by 10 or more points, extended pressure (halfcourt for younger divsions, backcourt for older divisions) is not be permitted.

 3-H: Three-point field goal is in play for all divisions except for instructional clinic.